 Family Services Therapists help to guide this conversation.
 We talk about each person’s strengths and the specific challenges they may face moving forward.
 We use that awareness to begin creating a plan to prepare for the transition process.

 During an end-of-stay Family Quest, graduation is just around the corner.
 The Family Quest™ intensive is an opportunity to spend quality time together prior to the transition.
 The hope is that the transition can be an extension of the intensive work done during the Family Quest™.

 During a mid-stay Family Quest™ intensive, plans and discussions surrounding the transition can be referenced and helpful throughout the remainder of the child’s stay.
 Graduation and transition are less imminent, so it gives the student and family more time to come to terms with the next steps and understand what the process will look like.

-Rather than simply ask families and students to complete satisfaction surveys, Open Sky conducts empirically validated research for measuring the effectiveness of our program.
+Rather than ask families and students to complete simple satisfaction surveys, Open Sky conducts empirically validated research for measuring the effectiveness of our program.
 We ask our students and their parents to complete three questionnaires at four different stages: arrival, graduation, 6 months post-graduation, and 12 months post-graduation.
 The results show that our adolescent and young adult students not only improve but make substantial gains beyond what is considered “clinically significant improvement” in mental health symptoms and that they maintain these improvements over time.

 At Open Sky, every aspect of our programming is designed not just to help students and families in the moment, but to benefit them for long-term success.
 The transition process is part of this.
-By integrating skills learned with guidance from the Clinical Team, Family Services Team, and Transition Mentors, families can face next steps with confidence and hope.
+By integrating skills learned with guidance from the Clinical Team, Family Services Team, and Transition Mentors, families can face the next steps with confidence and hope.